 In September we engaged Resonance Consultancy, a leader in place branding and advisor to cities around the world, to assist with this project.
-Over the next few months, we will be engaging residents, elected officials and stakeholders to develop a strategy that fosters economic growth and makes metro Tucson a better place to visit, live, work and play.
+The research phase of the project involved engaging residents, elected officials and stakeholders to develop a strategy that fosters economic growth and makes metro Tucson a better place to visit, live, work and play.

 As we move through the planning process in 2018-19, this webpage will be updated with meeting notices, news, surveys, and a draft plan.

 In the first phase of the process, Visit Tucson and Resonance hosted a series of workshops soliciting feedback from stakeholders in and around the tourism industry, with 60 people participating, to create focal points and a strategy for the project as a whole.

 The next phase of the project gathered data about the visitor experience and the quality of life for Tucsonans.
 Visit Tucson reached out to previous visitors to our area with an online survey, developed by Resonance, gathering their opinions about their time here.
 Visitors, residents, meeting planners, and other stakeholders were invited to complete this survey about their experiences in metro Tucson.
 Nearly 1,900 visitor surveys were completed.
 Visit Tucson also distributed an online community survey to identify and gauge residents perceptions on a variety of key characteristics with respect to livability, culture, economy and sense of place.
 Nearly 3,500 community surveys were completed.